graphcore/examples/applications/popart/bert/README.md

 BERT Large requires 14 IPUs for pre-training (Wikipedia) and 13 IPUs for training on the SQuAD dataset.
 There are 2 layers of the model per IPU and the other IPUs are used for embedding and projection.

 Similarly BERT Base requires 8 IPUs for pre-training (Wikipedia) and 7 IPUs for training on the SQuAD dataset (2 layers of the model per IPU, other IPUs used for embedding and projection).
+Better performance can be achieved by using 14 IPUs for pre-training (Wikipedia) and 13 IPUs for training on the SQuAD dataset (1 layer of the model per IPU, other IPUs used for embedding and projection), which is the option used in the JSON configuration files provided.

 **NOTE**: IPUs can only be acquired in powers of two (2, 4, 8, 16).
 Unused IPUs will be unavailable for other tasks.